 Top News Stories

-A rundown of entertaining events in North Platte and Lincoln County:
+A rundown of entertaining events around North Platte and Lincoln County:

-Dances are set on Saturday nights at the Miller Community Hall.
+Dances are held on Saturday nights at the Miller Community Hall.